INDEX OF POLICY PAPERS

 Yoash Tsiddon-Chatto

-Policy Paper No. 59, from the book
+Policy Paper No. 59,

 • The probability of an appropriate conclusion of the "Oslo Peace Process" is assessed as very low, regardless of the Israeli political scene.